13 Helpful Tips for Cycling in the Snow and Ice

 2. Be aware that your e-bike’s battery range will decrease

-It will seem like your e-bike battery gets “empty” sooner in cold weather.
+If you have an e-bike, it will seem like your battery gets “empty” sooner in cold weather.
 In reality, it’s not empty, but it no longer works because the voltage has dropped.

 Battery covers can help keep the battery warm longer, but if you’re outside in the snow, it’s not a perfect solution.
 If you’re carrying a second battery, Jojo suggests placing it in a thermos bag with a thermos heater to keep it operational.